 Dutch elm disease found in North America was first identified in 1921. telephone poles and to the construction of houses and buildings.
 It is not only a problem in rural areas but also in cities where elms are common in the urban landscape.

-See also Facts about doing drugs?
+See also Facts about different zodiac signs?

 There are two types of fungi that cause Dutch elm disease: Ophiostoma novo-ulmi and Ophiostoma ulmi.
 The first type is more prevalent in North America, while the second type is more common in Europe.